Caribbean Stars presents Morvant Love interviews

-Caribbean Stars has interviewed a few more accomplished people from the District of Morvant for its Morvant (Mova) Love magazine.
+Caribbean Stars has interviewed accomplished people from the District of Morvant for its Morvant (Mova) Love magazine.
 We are in the process of conducting more interviews of those who we previously recommended and some that were in the archives.

 Grace Smith-King retired as a Supervisor II from a teaching career which saw her reach the shores of England while living all things St Dominic’s RC Church in Morvant..
 She was the only female teacher in Nelson Street Boys upper school and supported Dodgers and Burnley football teams in the 50s and 60s

 Adrian McIntyre was the captain of Dodgers Football Club which happens to be the most dominant team in Morvant Football.
 He was the captain of captains and a central back who save the most goals via goal line clearances in the history of the Morvant Football league

 Thora Best is arguably the busiest Executive in Trinidad and Tobago.
 The retired Principal continues to devote time to helping the development of youths not just in Morvant but throughout the twin island.
 She is the Chairman of the Trinbago Unified Calypsonians Organisation (TUCO) Junior Calypso Committee and runs the Junior competitions.
 She is also a Vicariate Manager and a Judge of the Best Village competition.

 John Hills is a member of the original football team from Mon Repos Village.
 A graduate from Queens Royal College (QRC) in Trinidad he was more than willing (on very short notice) to authenticate Mon Repos village.
 Players and organizations from Mon Repos have contributed not just to Morvant football but to the development of the district as a whole.